MicrosoftDocs/win32/desktop-src/Msi/uitext-table.md

 ---
-Description: 'The UIText table contains the localized versions of some of the strings used in the user interface.
+Description: The UIText table contains the localized versions of some of the strings used in the user interface.
 These strings are not part of any other table.
-The UIText table is for strings that have no logical place in any other table.' ms.assetid: '2965e3a8-2cbf-4445-963b-ec2040692106'
+The UIText table is for strings that have no logical place in any other table. ms.assetid: 2965e3a8-2cbf-4445-963b-ec2040692106
 title: UIText Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # UIText Table